HackerYou/HYFallBootcamp2014/Wordpress/Week 7/Day 3/2-wordpress_plugins.md

 How to pick good plugins:

+* when was it last updated? recent = good
-* is it up to date?
-Is it compatible with current version of WP?
+* is it compatible with current version of WP?
 * how many downloads? more = better
 * Good ratings?
 * Is the support good?
 Check the support tab to see how many issues are still open.